GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Method

 Building on the five-stage workflow of GroupRAG—\\ Keypoint Extraction, Knowledge-Driven Grouping, Local Reasoning, Global Reasoning, and Answer Alignment—this section presents the design details of the system.
 Each stage has independent inputs and outputs, functioning as sequentially connected modules.

-To ensure high-quality outputs at each module while reducing deployment and experimental costs, we implement each module using a dedicated, fine-tuned small language model.
-Concretely, we first run a large training dataset of medical questions through the complete pipeline, recording the inputs and outputs at each of the five modules.
-These records are then used as hard labels to fine-tune five base models separately, effectively creating experts specialized for each subtask.
+To ensure high-quality outputs at each module, we adopt a teacher-student training paradigm.
+Concretely, we first run large training datasets of medical and legal questions through the complete pipeline using a large language model as the teacher, recording the inputs and outputs at each of the five modules.
+These records are then used as hard labels to fine-tune five dedicated student models, each specialized for one subtask.
+Since GroupRAG introduces a novel intermediate reasoning structure, no existing datasets provide supervision for these intermediate stages.
+Generating module-wise training data via a teacher model is therefore a necessary step to enable stage-wise fine-tuning.

 Among these modules, the Global Reasoning module is tasked with evaluating contributions of multiple local reasoning conclusions to answering the question.
 This process is inherently soft and context-dependent as multiple combinations of conclusions can be valid.
 Supervised fine-tuning with hard labels is thus limited in capturing these nuanced dependencies.
 To better align the module with this task, we adopt a reinforcement learning (RL) approach, specifically utilizing a policy gradient method to fine-tune the selection policy against a custom-designed reward function.